 Details of the scheduled activities are below.
-Certain dates and projects are subject to reasonable modification for design refinement, and dates may be delayed by AQMD permit approvals or other potential contingencies outside Exide's reasonable control:
+Certain dates and projects are subject to reasonable modification for design refinement, and dates may be delayed by contingencies outside Exide's reasonable control.
+Where applicable, the procurement and installation cycle durations are given to indicate the time windows after an assumed SCAQMD permit issuance in mid-October 2014 by which installation can be completed.

-Submit air permit applications for secondary HEPA on Hard Lead an baghouses d Soft Lead Submitted 11/14/1 3 Submit air permit applications for secondary HEPA on MAC baghous se .
-Submitted 11/14/1 3 Submit air permit application for RTO on Feed Dryer Submitted 1/7/1 4 Submit air permit application for change of reverb feed system Submitted 1/7/1 4 Install screw feeding system on reverb furnace 3/28/1 4 Complete design of main APCS scrubbing system addition, afterburn modification, and rerouting of various hard lead system hoods to that scrubbing system ner new 2/28/1 4 Submit air permit applications for this APCS rearrangement 4/1/1 4 Install charge level and temperature sensors in blast furnace 4/1/1 4 Complete installation of secondary HEPA on Hard Lead, Soft Lead, a baghouses and MAC 9/1/1 4 Complete installation of RTO on Feed Dryer 9/1/1 4 Complete installation of new APCS scrubbing system, afterburner me and rerouting of hard lead system hoods odification, 11/30/1 4
+Submit air permit applications for secondary HEPA on Hard Lead and Soft Lead baghouses

+Submit air permit applications for secondary HEPA on MAC baghouse

+Submit air permit application for RTO on Feed Dryer Submitted 1/7/14

+Submit air permit application for change of reverb feed system

+Complete design of main APCS scrubbing system addition, afterburner modification, and rerouting of various hard lead system hoods to that new scrubbing system

+Submit air permit applications for all aspects of this fundamental APCS rearrangement

+Install charge level and temperature sensors in blast furnace o (assumes issuance of SCAQMD permit by October 15, 2014)

+Install screw feeding system on reverb furnace

+Complete installation of secondary HEPA on Hard Lead and Soft Lead baghouses

+Complete installation of secondary HEPA on MAC baghouse

+- Delivery of unit duration 11 weeks from permit issuance - 1 week installation duration - Minimum total elapsed from presumed 10/15/14 permit issuance = 1/15/15

+Complete installation of RTO on Feed Dryer

+- Delivery of unit duration 14 weeks from permit issuance - 2 week installation duration - Minimum total elapsed from presumed 10/15/14 permit issuance = 2/15/15

+Complete installation of new APCS scrubbing system, RTO modification, and rerouting of hard lead system hoods and refining kettles to repurposed baghouse

+- o Delivery of new scrubber 18 weeks from permit issuance - 3 week installation duration - Minimum total elapsed from presumed 10/15/14 permit issuance = 3/15/15

+Exide is working to expedite all activities in this schedule.
+Procurement and fabrication of custom air pollution control equipment generally governs the timing.